 - 600+ phrases of multiple lengths and styles.

-- Phrases & breaths also provided as WAV.
+- Phrases & breaths are also provided as WAV.

 - Ornament system for effortless authentic performances.